Best Times to Visit San Antonio, USA

 Stroll the Historic River Walk at Dawn

 activityEscape the midday crowds and experience the San Antonio River Walk in its tranquil morning glory.
-The soft light glinting off the water, the scent of blooming jasmine, and the gentle murmur of the city waking up create a magical atmosphere perfect for a peaceful walk or a quiet breakfast at a riverside cafe.
+The soft light glinting off the water, the scent of blooming jasmine, and the gentle lapping of the river create a magical atmosphere perfect for a peaceful walk or a quiet coffee at a riverside cafe.

 Best time: Mar-May, Sep-Nov